Calcitonin, Fine-Needle Aspiration Biopsy (FNAB)-Needle Wash, Lymph Node

 As an adjunct to cytologic examination of fine-needle aspiration specimens in athyrotic individuals treated for medullary thyroid carcinoma to confirm or exclude metastases in enlarged or ultrasonographically suspicious lymph nodes

 Calcitonin is a polypeptide hormone secreted by the parafollicular cells (also referred to as calcitonin cells or C-cells) of the thyroid gland.
 Malignant tumors arising from thyroid C-cells (medullary thyroid carcinoma: MTC) usually produce elevated levels of calcitonin.
 MTC is an uncommon malignant thyroid tumor, comprising <5% of all thyroid malignancies.
-Measurement of serum calcitonin is used in the follow-up of patients that have surgical removal of the thyroid gland.
+Measurement of serum calcitonin is used in the follow-up of patients who underwent surgical removal of the thyroid gland.

 Studies have reported that the measurement of calcitonin in fine-needle aspiration biopsy (FNAB)-needle washes improves the evaluation of suspicious lymph nodes in patients with a history of MTC when used in combination with cytology.
 Comparing the results of calcitonin in the needle rinse with serum calcitonin is highly recommended.
 An elevated calcitonin in the serum could falsely elevate calcitonin in the washings, if the rinse is contaminated with blood.
 In these cases only calcitonin values significantly higher than the serum should be considered as true-positives.

 Cytologic examination and measurement of calcitonin can be performed on the same specimen.
-To measure calcitonin, the FNA needle is rinsed with a small volume of normal saline solution immediately after a specimen for cytological examination has been expelled from the needle for a smear or CytoTrap preparation.
+To measure calcitonin, the FNA needle is rinsed with a small volume of normal saline solution immediately after a specimen for cytological examination (for a smear or CytoTrap preparation) has been expelled from the needle.
 Calcitonin levels are measured in the needle wash.

 An interpretive report will be provided.

 In athyrotic patients with a history of medullary thyroid carcinoma (MTC), a fine-needle aspiration calcitonin value > or =5.0 pg/mL is suggestive of the presence of metastatic MTC in the biopsied lymph node.

 Blood contamination during the biopsy might lead to false elevations of calcitonin in the fine-needle aspiration biopsy washout if serum calcitonin is significantly elevated.
 If blood was present in the washout, only calcitonin values significantly higher than the serum should be considered as true positives.